Dylonni/42_IOT/p1/README.md

 ~~~

 > [!NOTE]
-> In this example and throughout the project, we chose **Virtualbox** as our provider for the VMs, therefore we need it installed on our machine before executing the command.
+> In this example and throughout the project, we chose **Virtualbox** as our VM provider, therefore we need it installed on our machine before executing this command.

-This part of the project requires two VMs created by Vagrant in order to build a **Kubernetes** cluster with a **Server** and a **Worker Node**
+This part of the project requires two VMs created by Vagrant in order to build a **Kubernetes** cluster with a **Server** and a **Worker** Node

 ## Kubernetes

-**Kubernetes** (often shorten by ***K8s***) is a container orchestration tool that will let you build and manage infrastructures of containers.
+**Kubernetes** (often shortened to ***K8s***) is a container orchestration tool that allows you to deploy, manage, and scale container-based infrastructures.
-It's mostly used when **scalability** is the matter, a basic example would be as follows :
+It's mostly used when **scalability** is the matter, an example amongst others would be as follows :
-- You need 1 more container to balance traffic on your app, **Kubernetes** will add that container automatically based on needs, whereas you would need to do it manually if you are using ***docker-compose*** for example.
+- If the load on your application increases, Kubernetes can automatically create new pods (copies of your application).
+These additional pods will automatically receive a share of the traffic through the Kubernetes Service, which acts as an internal load balancer.
+With a tool like **Docker Compose**, you would need to manually adjust the number of containers.

 The subject is asking us to use **K3s** , a lightweight version of **K8s**.